Fomodei94/Memory/README.md

 # Memory game

-A simple browser game written in vanilla JavaScript with minimalistic HTML structure and CSS style.
+A simple browser game written in vanilla JavaScript with minimalist HTML structure and CSS style.

 ## Rules

 At beginning of the game there is a board of cards turned upside-down, showing only their back side.
 Each card has exactly one twin-card, with the same front image.

-The game consist on chosing a pair of cards per move from the cardboard.
+The game consist on choosing a pair of cards per move from the cardboard.
 Once clicked a card is flipped, showing its front image:
 - If the two cards chosen have the same front image, they're removed from the cardboard and you gain a point.

 - If the chosen pair of cards have not the same image on them you gain no points; you must try to memorize their position because the cards are flipped back and you'll have to retry couple them with their twins during next rounds of flipping.